discordjs/guide/guide/slash-commands/registering.md

 ::: tip
 This page assumes you use the same file structure as our [command handling](/creating-your-bot/command-handling.md) section.
 The scripts provided are made to function with that setup.

-If you already have slash commands set up for your application and want to learn how to respond to them, refer to [the following section](#replying-to-slash-commands).
+If you already have slash commands set up for your application and want to learn how to respond to them, refer to [the following section](/slash-commands/replying) on replying.
 :::

 ## Guild commands